HackYourFuture/study/software-development/SDLC.md

 It's important to understand that making fundamental changes to the software architecture can be costly; changing from a MongoDB database to Postgress can be complex and time consuming.
 Therefore it's important to understand that: <br/>
 *Software architecture is about making fundamental structural choices that are costly to change once implemented.*

-**Output of this phase:** a software design <br/>
+**Output:** a software design <br/>
-**Persons involved:** Engineers, either a (senior) software engineer of the team or an architect<br/>
+**Who is responsible:** Engineers, either a (senior) software engineer of the team or an architect<br/>

 ## Software Development
 **Background**: In this phase the actual coding starts and the system is build.
 One or multiple engineer start to build the entire system writing code in a chosen programming language.
 The requirements and the high level architecture design usually serve as input to this phase.
 As there are usually more than one engineer involved, and in the future other engineers might need to work on the code you created it’s common that the engineers follow the coding guidelines of the company they are working for.
-During development sometimes short cuts are taken to get faster to market.
+During development sometimes shortcuts are taken to get faster to market.
 These shortcut are sometimes called technical debt.
 Wikipedia states; Technical Debt is a concept in software development that reflects the implied cost of additional rework caused by choosing an easy (limited) solution now instead of using a better approach that would take longer.<br/>

+**Output**: Written code <br/>
 **Who is responsible**: Engineers

 ## Testing
 **Background:** Testing is mentioned as a separate phase but usually already starts earlier.
-Some tests are written during development to automate some of the testing.
-In general in this phase the requirements used as the starting point to test the functionality of the software.
+Tests are written during development to automate some of the testing.
+Generally in this phase the requirements used as the starting point of the application are used to test the functionality of the software.
 Any defects found are assigned to developers to get them fixed.
-As described above the testing is an integral part of development phase more and more as tests can be automated and written in code.
+As described above, testing is an integral part of the development phase as more and more tests can be automated.
-Testing involves not only testing the new functionality that is build, but also making sure the other parts of a system still work as planned.
+Testing involves not only testing the new functionality that is built, but also making sure the other parts of a system still work as planned.
 For example if you need to update the schema of your database while developing a new feature, you want to make sure this doesn’t have any negative consequences for other parts of the system.
-This type of testing is called regreission testing.
+This type of testing is called regression testing.
 From Wikipedia: *Regression testing is re-running functional and non-functional tests to ensure that previously developed and tested software still performs after a change.
 If not, that would be called a regression.* <br/>

+**Output**: Tests either writen in code or test cases <br/>
 **Who is responsible:** depending on the organization, separate Quality assurance testers, test engineers or the engineers themselves.